bcowgill/foundation-test/README.md

 custom-default - using custom download http://foundation.zurb.com/develop/download.html#customizeFoundation

+custom-default-1column/ - using custom download with only 1 column in the grid - to cut down on CSS rules to locate all the background color settings.

 custom-colorblind - custom download with colours chosen for dark scheme and colour blind safe from Paul Tol http://www.sron.nl/~pault/
 Primary Color: #44AA99
 Secondary Color: #88CCEE